openvax/mhcflurry/docs/package_readme/readme.generated.md

 ### Library usage

-The MHCflurry Python API can do everything the commandline tools can, but also exposes additional options and features.
+The MHCflurry Python API exposes additional options and features beyond those supported by the commandline tools.
 This tutorial gives a basic overview of the most important functionality.
+See the
-See the API docs for further details.
+<span data-role="ref">API-documentation</span> for further details.

-The <span data-role="class">Class1AffinityPredictor</span> is the primary user-facing component of the MHCflurry API.
-It
+The ~mhcflurry.Class1AffinityPredictor class is the primary user-facing interface.

 <div class="runblock">